Glossary

 - It has already been applied in various sectors and has the ability to adapt to any industry.

-- It has also improved networking and social sharing by allowing users to effortlessly share contacts and business cards with just a tap.
+- It has also improved networking and social sharing by allowing users to share contacts and business cards with just a tap.

 NFC Trends and Anticipated Growth